-According to the UN, the situation in Yemen is the world’s worst man-made humanitarian disaster!
+According to the UN, Yemen is the largest humanitarian crisis in the world!
+Then the coronavirus hit.

-In partnership with a local Yemeni charity, Embrace Relief distributes much-needed food items in various parts of the country.
-Each pack has 25 kg of wheat flour, 5 kg of rice, 5 kg of sugar and 2 liters of cooking oil, and thousands of families around the capital city of Sana’a and in the countrysides of Taiz have received from these packages already!
-Most of those packs have been delivered directly to the doors of those in need, while others have been picked up by families from our distribution center.
-Each one of these packages costs $50 each, but we are asking our considerate donors to be generous with their donations as every single penny will make a difference.
+In partnership with a local Yemeni charity, Embrace Relief distributes much-needed food packages to alleviate hunger and combat wide-spread famine throughout the country.
+Each package has 25 kg of wheat flour, 5 kg of rice, 5 kg of sugar, and 2 liters of cooking oil.
+Most of these packages will be delivered directly to the doors of those in need, while others will get picked up by families from our distribution center.
+Each one of these packages costs $50 each, and we are knocking onto your kind hearts to help these vulnerable families because every single penny will make a difference.

 Donate below to join our campaign today: